 Bach: Toccata and Fugue in d minor BWV 565, is two-part musical composition for organ written, according to its oldest extant sources, by Johann Sebastian Bach 300 years ago, First published in 1833 through the efforts of Felix Mendelssohn, ever the Bach fanboy.

 This masterful work is one of the most Baroque famous works in the organ repertoire – with a particularly iconic opening.
 It was included as the opening piece in Walt Disney’s film Fantasia, which has made it so well-known today.

 In a way, the Toccata and Fugue in D minor is the perfect piece of Halloween music.
 It was the organ piece’s use during the silent film era that cemented its status as the go-to spooky music.

-However, some scholars believe it’s too crude a piece to have been written by Bach at all, others defend and say that maybe Bach composed it early in his life, so it’s a little different of his other compositions!
+However, some scholars believe it’s too simple piece to have been composed by Bach at all, others defend and say that maybe Bach composed it early in his life, so it’s a little different of his other compositions!

 Here, Classical organist Hans-André Stamm plays Bach: Toccata and Fugue in d minor on the Trost-Organ of the Stadtkirche in Waltershausen, Germany.